Why decision curves go above or below treat-all and treat-none: a PPV- and calibration-based guide for clinical prediction models: Understanding fundamental conditions for net benefit through PPV and calibration

 \subsection{Example visualisation of PPV curves}

 To illustrate PPV curves, we present examples of prediction models together with their decision curve analysis (net benefit) and the corresponding PPV curves, complemented with plots of the distribution of predictions.
-Calibration plots as in Section~\ref{subsec:calibration} are provided in Appendix~\ref{vis_cal}, as they add limited value for the present illustrations.
+Calibration plots as in Section~\ref{subsec:calibration} are provided in Appendix~\ref{vis_cal}, as calibration plots are confirmatory here since this follows by the analytic threshold-specific interpretation.

 Decision curves were produced with the \texttt{dcurves} package \cite{dcurves}.
 We implemented an analogous routine to compute and plot PPV curves.
 Each decision curve figure shows the model-specific NB curves as well as the treat-all and treat-none reference curves.
 Each PPV figure includes at least 3 curves and lines, whose color is shared across all figures for consistency: \begin{itemize} \item the treat-none reference (the main diagonal), consistent with \eqref{NB_treat_none}; \item the PPV curve; \item for each model, a dotted ``treat-all comparison'' curve (same color as the model's PPV curve), obtained from the right-hand side of \eqref{NB_treat_all}. \end{itemize} Colors are matched across figures: a model's NB curve, PPV curve, and dotted treat-all comparison curve share the same color.